Lazr1026/unbrick/README.md

 # Read this!!!

 This guide is now outdated since there is a software exploit that allows unbricking without soldering!
 There is a guide for it [here](https://gbatemp.net/threads/cbhc-unbrick-guide-without-soldering.613371/).
-This will not work if you somehow deleted OSv10 (00050010-1000400A).
+UDPIH not work if you somehow deleted OSv10 (00050010-1000400A), so you *must* hardmod the system.

-### Start
+## Start

 Hello and welcome to the new and improved ~~freddy fazbears pizza~~ Wii U Unbrick Guide.
 This Guide only covers the SLC (Wii U).